Should I feel empathy for vaccine refusers who get COVID-19?

 But what about enraged vaccinated people?

-Choire Sicha explains in her recent New York Magazine editorial, that inquiry can be key for helping the vaccinated over current hurdles.
+Choire Sicha explained in her recent New York Magazine editorial that inquiry can be key for helping the vaccinated over current hurdles.
 Sicha asks: “What if it turns out that you’re just sad and you were never willing to admit it?”

 “I’m sorry, but it’s too late.”